allegro/allegro.tech/_posts/2015-10-30-let-your-tests-tell-a-story.md

 common domain context not just to our business logic, but also to our tests.

-We’re using [Scala](http://www.scala-lang.org/) language and [specs2](https://etorreborre.github.io/specs2/) testing framework in our team, so this article contains few technical details specific to this toolset.
+We’re using [Scala](http://www.scala-lang.org/) language and [specs2](https://etorreborre.github.io/specs2/) testing framework in our team, so this article contains a few technical details specific to this toolset.
 However, ideas presented in this article are applicable to any framework.
 They work very well with [Behavior—driven development](https://en.wikipedia.org/wiki/Behavior-driven_development) (BDD) frameworks, like JBehave, about which Grzegorz Witkowski recently